google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Conclusion

-Reliable pyrometers, but it’s even more important to pick the proper pyrometer for your specific applications.
-We understand that a steel mill is a demanding environment that can make accurate temperature measurements difficult, which is why we want to help you learn how thoughtful wavelength selection can improve your process.
+Reliable pyrometers, but it’s even more essential to pick the proper pyrometer for your specific applications.
+We understand that a steel mill is a demanding environment that can make accurate temperature measurements difficult, so we want to help you learn how thoughtful wavelength selection can improve your process.